MVDHaeze/mvdhaeze.github.io/_tabs/about.md

 ---
 title: About
-icon: fas fa-info-circle
+icon: fas fa-user
-order: 4
+order: 2
 ---

 > **Note**: Add Markdown syntax content to file `_tabs/about.md` and it will show up on this page.